 review/need2 to require a second review.

-After Travis successfully tests the PR and the required amount of reviews are acquired,
+After the Github Action workflow successfully tests the PR and the required amount of reviews are acquired,

 Mergify will trigger with a